9. Jupyter Notebooks

 To properly forward the lab session to your local machine, a second terminal has to be opened running:

-ssh -NL 8888:wn-db-06:8888 spider
+ssh -NL 8888:wn-la-06:8888 spider

-where the machine name has to match where the kernel is running (wn-db-06 has to match) and the forwarded port (in this example 8888) has to match the port given by the jupyter-lab instance.
+where the machine name has to match where the kernel is running (wn-la-06 has to match) and the forwarded port (in this example 8888) has to match the port given by the jupyter-lab instance.
 Again, do not run notebooks on UI machines.
 Now that the tunnel is opened and should forward the connection to your browser, open the link provided by jupyter in your favorite browser.
 The link has the shape http://localhost:8888/lab?token=abc123.

 Once you are done with the virtual environment and want to go back to the inital user environment type: